rust-lang/rust/active/0000-scoped-attributes-for-checked-arithmetic.md

 Where overflow checks are turned off, instead of defining overflow as returning an unspecified result, define it to wrap around.
-This would allow us to do without the `Wrapping` traits and to avoid having unspecified results.
+This would allow us to do without the `WrappingOps` trait and to avoid having unspecified results.
 See:

  * [Daniel Micay on June 24][DM24_2]